pcarbo/bmapathway/README.md

   included in our analyses.

-+ The **[mhc](MATLAB/mhc)** folder contains a couple functions that define SNP annotations for the major histocompatibility complex (MHC), and for the "extended" MHC.
++ The **[mhc](MATLAB/mhc)** folder contains a couple functions that define SNP annotations for the MHC and "extended" MHC.

 + The **[stats](MATLAB/stats)** folder contains a few functions that output various statistical quantities used in our analyses.